SmartAid-IoT/SmartAid/readme.md

 # SmartAID
-This project is an implementation of smartAID.
+This project is an implementation of SmartAID.

 ## Prerequisties
 Our implementation is based on Pytorch 3.8 and Pytorch 1.12.1.